hhlee07/HyperFace/README.md

 # HyperFace

-This project is based on the well implemented [arcface-tf2](https://github.com/peteryuX/arcface-tf2). we modify above code in order to improve the performance of face recognition
+This project is based on the well implemented [arcface-tf2](https://github.com/peteryuX/arcface-tf2). we modify the code in order to improve the performance of face recognition.

 ### Training the Model
 For preparing data, follow the instructions provided in  [data-preparing](https://github.com/peteryuX/arcface-tf2#data-preparing)